myopenmath/policies/privacy-policy.md

 # Privacy Policy

-Desmos, Inc. (“**we**” or “**Desmos**”) is committed to protecting your privacy.
+MyOpenMath (“**we**” or “**MyOpenMath**”) is committed to protecting your privacy.
-This Privacy Policy describes our collection and use of personal information collected from visitors to our website and our mobile application(s) (collectively, our “**Service**”), including the Service offered at www.desmos.com, teacher.desmos.com, student.desmos.com and any other website, app, or online service which links to this Privacy Policy.
+This Privacy Policy describes our collection and use of personal information collected from visitors to our website (our “**Service**”), including the Service offered at www.myopenmath.com, www.wamap.org and any other website, app, or online service which links to this Privacy Policy.
 "**You**" or “**your**” means a visitor or a user (whether logged in or not) of our Service.

 **A note about Student Data:**
-Our Desmos Service may be used by schools, school districts, or teachers (collectively referred to as “**Schools**”) in a classroom setting.
-When Desmos contracts with a School to provide the Service through student.desmos.com to students in a classroom (“**Students**”), we may have access to Student Data (defined below).
-This Privacy Policy does not govern our access to Student Data.
-We consider Student Data to be highly confidential and our use of Student Data is governed by our agreements with the schools.
+Our MyOpenMath Service may be used by schools, school districts, or teachers (collectively referred to as “**Schools**”) in a classroom setting.
+When MyOpenMath provides the Service to students in a classroom (“**Students**”), we may have access to Student Data (defined below).This Privacy Policy does not govern our access to Student Data.
+We consider Student Data to be highly confidential.
-Please see our [Student Data Privacy Statement](/studentdata) for information about how we collect and use Student Data gathered during the provision of the Desmos Service to Schools.
+Please see our [Student Data Privacy Statement](/studentdata) for information about how we collect and use Student Data.

-This Privacy Policy is incorporated into and is subject to our [Terms of Service](/terms), which governs your use of the Desmos Services.
+This Privacy Policy is incorporated into and is subject to our [Terms of Service](/terms), which governs your use of the MyOpenMath Services.

 Click on the links below to jump to subsection of this Privacy Policy.